Submission guidelines

 Our submission guidelines are similar to those used across the industry.
 Please follow them when submitting (including for anthologies).
 Any submissions that do not follow these guidelines will be rejected.

-Hemelein Publications publishes science fiction and fantasy (construed broadly) anthologies, collections, novellas, short novels, and novels.
+Hemelein Publications publishes science fiction, fantasy, light horror, detective, crime fiction, and mystery anthologies, collections, novellas, short novels, and novels.
 We especially love space opera, hard science fiction, adventure fantasy, stories of wonder and discovery, planetary romance, humorous stories, and pulpy stories.
 We also don’t mind a good romantic story if it fits into the above sub-genres or categories.

 The stories should be entertaining and not preachy.
 If you have a theme or moral to your story, that’s fine, but please make sure it doesn’t interfere with the enjoyment of the story itself.
 Story is king.
-We want strong stories with strong and interesting characters.
-We want stories that inspire and uplift.
-The stories don’t have to have a happy ending, but they should leave the reader feeling satisfied and hopeful.
+We want strong stories with strong and interesting characters, stories that inspire and uplift.
+They don’t have to have a happy ending, but they should leave the reader feeling satisfied and hopeful.

 We accept story submissions from anyone, even unpublished authors.
-Our main concern is whether the story keeps our interest and entertains.
+Our main concern is whether the story entertains and keeps our interest.
 Everything else is secondary.
-If the story entertains, it will help sell itself, people will tell their friends about it, and everyone is happy.
+If the story entertains, it will help sell itself and people will tell their friends about it.

 We do not accept simultaneous submissions.
 If the work is currently on submission elsewhere, please wait for a rejection from them before submitting it here.
-If you submitted a story to Hemelein and you have not heard back from us after 90 days, please contact us.
-If you submitted a story for a specific call for submissions, a response date will be included within the call (and it may be different than the 90 days mentioned here).
+If you submitted a story for a specific call for submissions, a response date will always be included within the call.
+Otherwise, if you submitted a story to Hemelein and you have not heard back from us after 90 days, please contact us.

 We do not accept submissions generated by so-called AI systems.
 If we determine (at our sole discretion) that a submission was AI-generated, it will be rejected and you will no longer be eligible to participate in future projects at Hemelein.
 Please don’t do that.

-For anthologies, we specify the length of the story in the call for submissions.
+For anthologies, we specify the acceptable length in the call for submissions.

 For novels, we prefer stories between 70,000 and 120,000 words, though we may occasionally go slightly below or above that range.
 We aren’t looking to publish 1200-page doorstops (though we have enjoyed reading them on occasion).
 Please don’t submit really long works unless specifically and explicitly invited to do so.

-The story should be in standard manuscript format, so double-spaced and in 12pt Courier, Times New Roman, or another very readable font.
-If you don’t know what that is, read Bill Shunn’s great article.
+The story should be in standard manuscript format, so double-spaced, 12pt font, and in a very readable font (such as Courier or Times New Roman).
+If you don’t know what standard manuscript format is, read Bill Shunn’s great article.
 If we can’t read it easily, it will be rejected.

-Please make sure your ISFDB entry and/or Wikipedia entry are up to date.
-We tend to review those to get a better feel for your body of work.
+Before submitting, please make sure your ISFDB entry and/or Wikipedia entry are up to date (if you have them).
+We tend to review those (especially ISFDB) to get a better feel for your overall body of work.
 Your bibliography may even suggest to us that you’d be great for a future project we have.
 Who knows?

-Please note that we are not currently accepting unsolicited submissions.
+We are not currently accepting unsolicited long-form submissions.